-Martha Dansdill is HealthLink's Executive Director.
-She organizes the vast energies of the volunteers and network and ensures that ideas, opinions, and visions get translated into action.
-She is HealthLink’s Project Manager for our grant work, making sure we meet deadlines and account for expenditures.
-She has been active in numerous local and statewide environmental campaigns, including initiating HealthLink's successful campaign to end the corporate partnership between US Youth Soccer and ChemLawn.
-She serves on the Swampscott Board of Health and is a member of the Swampscott Renewable Energy Committee.
+Martha Dansdill served as HealthLink's Executive Director.
+She organized the vast energies of the volunteers and networks to ensure that ideas, opinions, and visions get translated into action.
+She was HealthLink’s Project Manager for our grant work, making sure we meet deliverables, deadlines and accounts for expenditures.
+She has been active in numerous local and statewide environmental campaigns, including initiating HealthLink's successful campaign to end the corporate partnership between US Youth Soccer and ChemLawn and waste reduction initiatives.
+She served on the Swampscott Board of Health for 9 years and initiated the creation of the Swampscott Renewable Energy Committee.

-Jane K. Bright is Chief Operating Officer for Brightwork, Inc., a web application development company.
-Jane worked for 27 years as a corporate executive in the field of Human Resources, primarily for the Gillette Company and then Fidelity Investments, at their Boston headquarters.
+Jane K. Bright Jane worked for 27 years as a corporate executive in the field of Human Resources, primarily for the Gillette Company and then Fidelity Investments, at their Boston headquarters.
 Jane is the HealthLink point-person on the Salem Harbor Generating Station clean up and passage of Massachusetts power plant regulations.
 She is the facilitator for the Alliance for a Healthy Tomorrow and is a Board member of CEANS, the Creative Economy Association of the North Shore.
 She was invited by Senator Jim Jeffords to testify on mercury and the power plants and made several trips to Washington for Clear the Air.

 Avi Chomsky is Professor of History and Coordinator of Latin American Studies at Salem State College, and has been active in Latin America solidarity and immigrants' rights movements for over 25 years.
 She received her PhD in Latin American history from the University of California at Berkeley, where she wrote a dissertation on the United Fruit Company in Costa Rica.
 Her work has focused on Central America, the Caribbean, and Colombia, and in particular on the impact of U.S. multinationals in these regions.
 She has been studying the impact of U.S.-owned coal mines in Colombia for the past five years, since she learned that most of the coal burned in the Salem and Brayton Point power plants was imported from these mines.
 With HealthLink, she has worked to create people-to-people solidarity with workers and communities affected by the Colombian mines, taking delegations to Colombia and bringing representatives from Colombian unions and affected communities to Salem to meet with coal consumers here.
 She co-edited The People Behind the Coal (and a Spanish edition, Bajo el manto del carbon), a compilation of studies and testimonies about the Colombian mines.